History of the socialist movement in the United States: 2015–2020: Sanders election runs

 Sanders served as the at-large representative for the state of Vermont before being elected to the Senate in 2006.
-In a 2013 interview with Politico, radio host Thom Hartmann, whose nationally syndicated radio show draws 2.75 million listeners a week, affirmed his position as a democratic socialist.
 Sanders has been credited with reviving the American socialist movement by bringing it into the mainstream public view for the 2016 presidential election.
-With the election of Donald Trump, the DSA soared to 25,000 dues-paying members and SA at least 30 percent.
+With the election of Donald Trump, DSA soared to 25,000 dues-paying members and SA at least 30 percent.
 Some DSA members had emerged in local races in states like Illinois and Georgia.
 Subscribers to the socialist quarterly magazine Jacobin doubled in four months following the election to 30,000.

+In 2017, the Democratic Socialists of America (DSA), the only American member organization of the worldwide Socialist International, voted to disaffiliate from that organization for its perceived acceptance of neoliberal economic policies.

 According to a November 2017 YouGov poll, a majority of Americans aged 21 to 29 prefer socialism to capitalism and believe that the American economic system is working against them.
-In the same month, 15 members of the DSA were elected to various local and state governmental positions around the country in the 2017 elections.
-Tracing its lineage from the New Left to Norman Thomas and Eugene Debs, the DSA was the largest Socialist organization in the United States by 2017.
+In the same month, 15 members of DSA were elected to various local and state governmental positions around the country in the 2017 elections.
+Tracing its lineage from the New Left to Norman Thomas and Eugene Debs, DSA was the largest Socialist organization in the United States by 2017.
 As of September 2018, membership stood at 50,000, and the number of local chapters had increased from 40 to 181.

-In June 2018, Alexandria Ocasio-Cortez, a member of the DSA, won the Democratic primary in New York's 14th congressional district, defeating the incumbent Democratic Caucus Chair Joe Crowley in what was described as the biggest upset victory of the 2018 midterm-election season.
+In June 2018, Alexandria Ocasio-Cortez, a member of DSA, won the Democratic primary in New York's 14th congressional district, defeating the incumbent Democratic Caucus Chair Joe Crowley in what was described as the biggest upset victory of the 2018 midterm-election season.
 She was elected to the House of Representatives in November 2018.

 According to Gallup, socialism has gained popularity within the Democratic Party.
 As of 2018, 57% of Democratic-leaning respondents viewed socialism positively as compared with 53% in 2016.
 The perception of capitalism among Democratic-leaning voters has also seen a decline since the 2016 presidential election from 56% to 47%.
 16% of Republican-leaning voters and 37% of American adults overall had a positive view of socialism in the 2018 poll, compared with 71% and 56% holding a positive view of capitalism, respectively.
 A 2019 Harris Poll found that socialism is more popular with women than men, with 55% of women between the ages of 18 and 54 preferring to live in a socialist society.
 A majority of men surveyed in the poll chose capitalism over socialism.
 A 2019 YouGov poll showed that 70% of millennials would vote for a socialist presidential candidate, and more than 30% think highly of communism.
 A 2021 Axios poll found that 41% of all US adults have a positive view of socialism, up from 39% in 2019.